 10. Create a small file system

 The key word here is SMALL.
 After consulting with your accountant or attorney about what paperwork you need to keep, you should be able to create a small filing system to keep things organized.
 This does not have to be very big, you only need the essentials that have been communicated to you.
 Your small filing system may include paperwork for your automobile, your home, insurance, business, taxes and receipts.
 Consider keeping important papers (living will, life insurance, passports, social security cards) in a secure (locked) space.

 11. Create something out of those greeting cards

 Whether it’s a thank you card, birthday card or love note – stop letting those greeting cards pile up.
 Some may have sentimental value, but a majority of the ones I receive end up recycled.
-Here are several DIY projects using old greeting cards from Pinterest and one from Simple Made Pretty 🙂
+Here are several DIY projects using old greeting cards from Pinterest:)

 If you are not a crafty person and don’t feel comfortable tossing them, try displaying the most sentimental ones on a memory board, bulletin board or picture frame in your home.